unowhat/api-takehome/README.md

 ## Part 2

 The file titled `bad_code.py` has code in it that needs to be improved.
+This script is designed to automate the process of generating and sending reports.
 Your job is to improve it as you see fit.

 Files that can be edited:
 - bad_code.py